day8/re-frame-http-fx/README.md

 The supplied value should be an options map as defined by the simple interface `ajax-request` [see: api docs](https://github.com/JulianBirch/cljs-ajax#ajax-request).
 Except for `:on-success` and `:on-failure`.
 All options supported by `ajax-request` should be supported by this library, as it is a thin wrapper over `ajax-request`.

 Here is an example of a POST request.
-Note that `:request-format` also needs to be specified.
+Note that `:format` also needs to be specified.

 ```cljs
 (re-frame/reg-event-fx